 SA4 thanks RAN2 for bringing up the topic of “MBS via NTN”.
 SA4 is still studying the realization for including an Intended Service Area into Service announcement, leveraging the RAN2 Work Item code NR_NTN_Ph3-Core.

-Generally, it is possible to extend the Service Announcement and add a targeted service is in form of a polygon or a circle.
-SA4 is still discussing the technical realization and possibly a generalization, so that the target service area represents the intended service area in case of NR NTN.
+SA4 has agreed to extend the Service Announcement and add a targeted service area in form of a list of polygon or circle shapes.
+However, SA4 is still discussing the technical realization and possibly a generalization, so that the target service area can be extended to represents the intended service area in case of NR NTN.

 2. Actions: